jult/fix-threading-deprecation/README.md

 This is a fork from bricebou/weewx-netatmo fork.
 Changes:
 * This code should work with Python 2.7 und 3.x (running with weewx<4 and weewx=4.x)
-* This code was changed (deeply changed and not rewritten!!) to support the wired netatmo API on /getstation call which does not return all "RAIN" data.
+* This code was changed (deeply changed and not rewritten!!) to support the weired netatmo API on /getstation call which does not return all "RAIN" data.
 Rain data is created every five minutes, but the NETATMO API is only returning the data in 10 minutes intervals on the /getstation call with only the last measurement included.
 So we are missing the data in between which leads to different rain summaries in weewx/wunderground/... in opposite to the NETATMO statistics (i.e. daily rain will be less in weewx as on NETATMO site).
 The only way to get all data is using the /getmeasurement call.
-I included in addition to the /getstation call also an /getmeasurement call and insert an additional LOOP record with the missing rain data.
-To avoid writing duplicate rain data in the 5/10 minutes interval (every 5 minutes NETATMO will be called, every 10 minutes an archive record will be created) i also added a logic for remembering already written rain informations and remove them from LOOP packets.
+I included in addition to the /getstation call also an /getmeasurement call and add the additional rain data directly into the generated collection/loop record.
+* To avoid writing duplicated rain data in the 5/10 minutes interval (by default the netatmo module generates two LOOP records within 1 archive record generation which leads to a duplication of rain data, as the rain data is accumulated by weewx.) i also added a logic for remembering already written rain data and reset them to "0" in the LOOP packets if already written in the previous LOOP packet.
 * Added two new configuration Parameters,
   * gm_device_id (MAC of the NETATMO main station) and
   * gm_node_id (MAC of the "rain" Module)